 PSYCHOLOGICAL TESTING AND EVALUATION

 In addition to providing psychotherapy, I also see children, adolescents, and adults for psychological testing and evaluation.
-Such testing might be important for diagnosing a specific learning or neurodevelopmental disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
+Such an assessment is often needed for diagnosing a specific learning or neurodevelopmental disorder, autism spectrum disorder, assessing general intellectual abilities, understanding personality functioning, or clarifying a mental health diagnosis.
 A psychological report is always completed as part of the evaluation.
 I am also available to provide consultation to a primary care physician, school officials, court personnel, or other professionals.
-Under some circumstances, I am able to provide expert testimony for legal proceedings.
+I am also able to provide expert testimony for legal proceedings.

 My practice also includes consultation at individual, group, and organizational levels.
 I have consulted with educational, business, and nonprofit organizations.
 Please contact me for more information about this aspect of my practice.